Postgraduate Diploma in TA

 The Berne Institute’s Diploma course provides a thorough in-depth training for those wishing to take up a career in any field of Transactional Analysis.
 The Diploma course is also suitable for those already working in their chosen field who wish to expand their skills and knowledge.

-The diploma may be taken in Counselling, Educational or Organisational.
+The diploma may be taken in TA Counselling, Educational or Organisational specialisms.

-The in-house Diploma course typically requires a minimum of three years’ post-Foundation study, with twenty days of training in each year.
+The in-house Diploma course typically requires a minimum of two years’ post-Foundation study, with twenty days of training in each year (360 hours of TA training in total).
 It provides a balance of theory, skills training, personal development and practical experience and is designed to integrate all these elements to provide a firm basis for development as a TA professional.

 CONGRATULATIONS to successful Diploma candidates!

-Pictured above are the “Berne” students who were successful in gaining the “Berne” Diploma or PGCD at the exams held in December 2014.
-They are (l. to r.): Jane Bielby; Suzanne Hsu Prendergast; Karen McGrath; Rachel Manoiret.
+Pictured above are the “Berne” students who were successful in gaining the “Berne” Diploma.
+They are (l. to r.): Mandy Reddington, Caff Allen, Marta McClave, Mike Webber.

 Taking TA as its core model, the Diploma course builds understanding of the interpersonal interactions, intrapsychic processes, personality structure, feeling, thinking and behaviour.
 It provides a means to understand people and organisations in depth in the family system or other social matrix where they spend their lives.
 The first year of the course (Foundation Year) concentrates on building a thorough knowledge of TA.
 In subsequent years this basis is broadened, extended and integrated with further enhancement of skills as you move towards full professional competence.
 As the course proceeds, TA is integrated with other significant humanistic models.